-According to the National Institute of Mental Health, major depressive disorder (MDD) affects approximately 16 million adults in the United States, with approximately 2.5 million adults treated with adjunctive therapy.
+According to the National Institute of Mental Health, major depressive disorder, or MDD, affects approximately 16 million adults in the United States, with approximately 2.5 million adults treated with adjunctive therapy.
 The majority of people who suffer from MDD do not respond adequately to initial antidepressant therapy.
 In October 2018, we announced positive top-line results from CLARITY, a Phase 2 study evaluating pimavanserin for adjunctive treatment in 207 patients with MDD who had a confirmed inadequate response to existing first-line, SSRI or SNRI, antidepressant therapy.
-In the study, pimavanserin met the pre-specified primary and key secondary endpoints with statistical significance and positive results were also observed in seven additional secondary endpoints including response rate, improvement in sexual function, and a reduction in daytime sleepiness.
+In the study, pimavanserin met the pre-specified primary endpoint and key secondary endpoint demonstrating statistically significant improvement in the Hamilton Depression-17 Rating Scale and the Sheehan Disability Scale, respectively, relative to placebo.
+Positive results were also observed in seven additional secondary endpoints including response rate, improvement in sexual function, and a reduction in daytime sleepiness.
 Pimavanserin was generally well-tolerated in the study with no meaningful weight gain observed or impact on motor function.
-We plan to meet with the FDA and initiate two Phase 3 clinical trials in adjunctive MDD in first half of 2019.
+In February 2019, we conducted an End-of-Phase 2 Meeting with the FDA and in April 2019 we initiated our Phase 3 CLARITY program evaluating pimavanserin as an adjunctive treatment for major depressive disorder.